atlassian/data-center-helm-charts/docs/resource_management/RESOURCE_SCALING.md

 # Product scaling
-For optimum performance and stability the appropriate resource `requests` should be defined for each pod, and the number of pods in the product cluster should be carefully considered.
+For optimum performance and stability the appropriate resource `requests` and `limits` should be defined for each pod.
+The number of pods in the product cluster should also be carefully considered.
 Kubernetes provides means for horizontal and vertical scaling of the deployed pods within a cluster, these approaches are described below.

 ## Horizontal scaling
 The Helm charts provision one `StatefulSet` by default.
-In order to horizontally scale up or down the cluster `kubectl scale` can be used at runtime to provision a multi-node Data Center cluster, with no further configuration required (note that the Ingress must support cookie-based session affinity in order for the products to work correctly in a multi-node configuration).
+The number of replicas within this StatefulSet can be altered either declaratively or intrinsically:

-The cluster can be scaled either declaratively or intrinsically:
+:warning: The Ingress must support cookie-based session affinity in order for the products to work correctly in a multi-node configuration

 #### Declaratively
 1. Update `values.yaml` by modifying the `replicaCount` appropriately